coftob/My-very-productive-Processing-class/README.md

 ![kirchner](/kirchner/kirchner2.gif)

-I created shapes with with vertex, curveVertes and bezierVertex.
+I created shapes with with vertex, curveVertex and bezierVertex.
 The cigarette lightens up when it touches his mouth and by clicking with the mouse the woman in the background appears.